dwhiffing/final-lift-js13k/NOTES.md

-have difficulty increase as score goes up for various puzzles elevator options, should only have 2 options at first, goes up as score increases if score is lower, low level number is more likely, then high/deadly as it increases give higher time reward for different puzzles combo gives multiplier every 3 floors (would need some way to show in UI) (represent as lights under screen?) game goes faster as score increases timer change should count up/down after each level
+difficulty for emoji
+difficulty for word
+difficulty for ratio
+difficulty for sequence
+difficulty for elevator options

+difficulty acts as time/score/speed multiplier better background when door is open (maybe just make it black?) red eyes fade in on gameover (fade in number 13?) light should flicker randomly as time runs out add 7 segment display

+add speed: press the buttons in order smallest to largest/vice versa, select only the odd/even numbers Word to Digit: displays different things to indicate a digit. starts with word, then roman numeral, then emoji

+button animations
 better click sound
-red eyes fade in on gameover
-light should flicker randomly
-button animations

-add music
+add music (reuse machine music as backup)
-add speed: press the buttons in order smallest to largest/vice versa, select only the odd/even numbers add 7 segment display